hatanvir/Easy-Internet-Connection-Checker/README.md

 ## Install

-Set minimum sdk version to 19 for version 1.0.1
-Set minimum sdk version to 24 for version v1.0.4
+Set minimum sdk version to 19 for version 1.0.1 and 24 for version v1.0.4

 Add it in your root `build.gradle` at the end of repositories:
 ```gradle